ColonelMDoge/HiveNote/Project/docs/user_stories.md

 **Acceptance Criteria:**
 - User is an admin for the DB
-- Notes are read, write, and edit only to the admin
+- Notes are read, written, and edited only to the admin

 ---